bacoords/cb-custom-modules/readme.txt

 Donate link: http://www.cbcustommodules.com/
 Tags: beaver builder, page builder, beaver builder custom module, builder, drag and drop, photography, Requires at least: 4.6
-Tested up to: 4.9.4
+Tested up to: 4.9.6
-Stable tag: 6.1
+Stable tag: 6.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Free suite of custom modules for Beaver Builder that highlight content photography with smooth animations, interactions, and hover effects from Crafty Beaver.
+Free suite of custom modules for Beaver Builder that highlight content and photography with smooth animations, interactions, and hover effects from Crafty Beaver.

 == Description ==

-Crafty Beaver Custom Modules is a free suite of elegant custom modules for for Beaver Builder that highlight photography with smooth animations, interactions, and hover effects.
+Crafty Beaver Custom Modules is custom Beaver Builder development shop and this is our free suite of elegant custom modules for for Beaver Builder.
+These modules come from client requests and typically highlight photography with smooth animations, interactions, and hover effects.
 This is an extension of the Beaver Builder page builder plugin.

 **Current Modules**